CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 # -rw-r--r-- 1 luciano luciano  567 Apr  4 10:44 ssh_host_rsa_key.pub
 ```

-The same keys we will need in Windows, because the VSCode client works in windows.
-We will copy them:
+If we use WSL2, the same keys we will need in Windows, because the VSCode client works in windows.
+We will copy them.
 In `WSL2 terminal`:

 ```bash